remidinishanth/distributed_systems/distributed_locks_using_db/readme.md

 1. **One-way state machine.** `ACQUIRED → RELEASED` only.
 Never back.
 No race over direction.
 2. **Idempotent WHERE clause.** `AND state != 'RELEASED'` — running the same release twice matches zero rows the second time.
 3. **Crash between the two UPDATEs.** Permits say RELEASED, request still says ACQUIRED.
-Orphan cleanup (below) retries later — permit UPDATE is a no-op, request UPDATE succeeds.
-Consistency restored.
+The **orphan cleanup mechanism** (Part 6) detects this inconsistency during its periodic sweep — it calls release again, the permit UPDATE is a no-op (already RELEASED), and the request UPDATE succeeds.
+Consistency restored eventually.

 No locking.
 No transaction.
 The one-way state machine + idempotent updates + eventual cleanup make this safe.